Oluwa-Femi/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    `forEach` modifies an existing array while  `.map` returns a new array.

 2. What is the difference between a function and a method?

+    A method is a function that belongs to an object

 3. What is closure?

+     A Closure makes a global variable private i.e gaining access to an outer function's scope through an inner function

 4. Describe the four rules of the 'this' keyword.

+        a.
+Window Binding: The value of 'this' will be the window when in the global scope.
+        b.
+Implicit Binding: 'this' refers to the object before the dot.
+        c.
+New Binding: Used with constructor fucntions.
+        d.
+Explicit Binding: Whenever .call or .apply are used.

 5. Why do we need super() in an extended class?

+     super() gives access to the parent class.

 ## Project Set up